 And this essentially boils down to the certainty that Kubrick was a paradigm prisoner, though he we was ironically ignorant of his predicament.
 He was his own breed of Lone Wolf, a survivalist that likes a world where he makes all of his own rules and has no duties other than to himself.
 He may have disapproved of tribalism and elitism, but the Lone Wolf is essentially a self-tribalist, thus does not speak out against or offer solutions to those problems and schemes of exploitation.
 Kubrick did just that, he painted an image of perpetual trouble, while lacking the radicalism to implement genuine solutions, which can only be done by those who truly despise the tribalism and elitism and Zionism.

 This bit of merely not trusting makes Kubrick a contributor to a key of Jewish propaganda: the treadmill with no-purpose or a “goy wheel.”
-Comic book superheroes are a Jewish invention (e.g. – Superman fights Lex Luthor, whose name literally means “Law of Luthor” since Martin Luther proposed laws to keep Jews from running their schemes) and these heroes persistently fight evil, yet they never end it.
+Comic book superheroes are a Jewish invention (e.g. Superman fights Lex Luthor, whose name literally means “Law of Luthor” and historically, Martin Luther proposed laws to keep Jews from running their schemes) and these heroes persistently fight evil, yet they never end it.
 There is always another issue or episode or sequel and the fight continues with no end in sight.
-Jews in real life engineer a very similar playing field that these heroes are essentially imprisoned in as part of their own aimless struggle just like the people they “protect.”
+In real life, Jews engineer a very similar playing field of chaotic self-perpetuity at the expense of others much like their comic book heroes who are essentially imprisoned in their own aimless struggle just like the people they “protect.”
 They’re all just stuck in a loop of fight and keep fighting, but never actually realize any ideals – a spinning goy wheel.
 Kubrick’s pessimistic view of mankind was much like this: he mistrusted mankind, so he retreated to his own personal mansion after acquiring enough money to live a secluded life, and then went on to make movies about how largely hopeless the struggle for mankind to improve is.
-He was trapped in his own goy wheel, though, he must have thought that by removing himself from the mainstream he was somehow “free.”
+He was trapped in his own goy wheel, though he must have thought that by removing himself from the mainstream he was somehow “free.”

-The film 2001 may initially appear as an exception to this, as it clearly has a story arc of spiritual ascension, but it also has a clear lack of Aryanism and Kampf: there is a theme of overarching fate.
+The film 2001 may initially appear as an exception to this, as it clearly has a story arc of spiritual ascension, however it also has a clear lack of Aryanism and Kampf: there is a theme of overarching fate.
 The humans don’t ascend via their own hard work and struggle, it just sort of happens because some sophisticated alien being(s) decide to contact us and nudge us along.
 With 2001 Kubrick repeated his notion that man is just an “ignoble savage” but apparently we don’t have anything to worry about as some divine-looking entity will save us!
-Despite that it is a well made movie, a serious ground-breaker for its time on a technical level, but the story just reeks of what Carl Sagan had to say about the Cosmos.
+Despite that it is a well made movie, a serious ground breaker for its time on a technical level, but the story just reeks of Judeo-Christian fatalism.

 Stepping on Toes